rb-rl/DDPG/Report.md

 Also, a replay memory is used, which can store 10000 elements, where the oldest elements are discared if the limit of the memory is reached.

+## Hyperparameters

+A summary of the hyperparameters used to solve the environment is given in the following.
+The summary is split into a table of the selected values and a detailed description of the meaning of the hyperparameters.

+### Selected Values

+- `α = 0.001`
+- `γ = 0.99`
+- `ε interval = [0.2, 0.2]`
+- `ε decay factor = 1`
+- `batch size = 64`
+- `loss = mse`
+- `τ = 0.001`
+- `frames per update = 4`
+- `θ = 0.15`

+- `max replay memory size = 100000`

+- `activation function = relu`
+- `actor number of hidden layers = 2`
+- `actor hidden neurons per hidden layer = 64`
+- `critic number of hidden layers = 2`
+- `critic hidden neurons per hidden layer = 64`

+### Agent
+- `α = The learning rate, where higher values mean that the agent learns faster`
+- `γ = The discount factor in [0, 1], where higher values mean a stronger influence of future rewards on the now`
+- `ε interval = The interval in which epsilon decay can take place`
+- `ε decay factor = The epsilon decay factor in [0, 1], where higher values mean a slower decay`
+- `batch size = The mini-batch size, i.e. the number of samples simultaneously used in backpropagation`
+- `loss = The loss function to be optimized in gradient descent`
+- `τ = The soft-update rate, where higher values mean that the target networks becomes equal to the normal networks faster`
+- `frames per update = The number of frames which have to pass for a soft-update step of the target networks`
+- `θ = The decay rate of the Ornstein-Uhlenbeck noise in [0, 1], where higher values mean a faster decay`

+### Replay memory
+- `max replay memory size = The maximally possible size of the replay memory`

+### Neural networks
+- `activation function = The activation function of the hidden layers`
+- `actor number of hidden layers = The number of hidden layers in each of the two actor neural networks`
+- `actor hidden neurons per hidden layer = The number of neurons per hidden layer in the actors`
+- `critic number of hidden layers = The number of hidden layers in each of the two critic neural networks`
+- `critic hidden neurons per hidden layer = The number of neurons per hidden layer in the critics`

 ## Solution

 As explained in the [README.md](README.md), the environment is considered as solved, if the average score over 100 consecutive episodes is at least +30.
 A solution of the environment was achieved in 233 episodes, as shown by the following screenshot from the [Jupyter notebook](Main.ipynb):